PoByBolek/PmlUnit/README.md

 Note that for PDMS 12.1 you will have to edit the `*Addins.xml` and `*Customization.xml` files in `D:\pml-unit\pdms-12.1\caf` so that they contain absolute paths to the `PmlUnit.dll` and `PmlUnit.uic`, respectively.
-Unfortunately, PDMS does not load addins and UIC files with paths names relative to the `CAF_ADDINS_PATH` and `CAF_UIC_PATH` environment variables.
+Unfortunately, PDMS does not load addins and UIC files with path names relative to the `CAF_ADDINS_PATH` and `CAF_UIC_PATH` environment variables.

 For example, if you want PML Unit to show up in the PDMS Design module, you